seanreed1111/recordly1/TTD_original.md

 user can add a new album and input its data, including
     !album name
+    !artist name
-    artist name (Songs with their titles are optional!)
+    Songs with their titles

-User can delete an album from his collection
+!User can delete an album from his collection

 User can click on an album to see
   Artist on the Album, with link to the Artists other work